kg7oem/pulsar/README.txt

   cmake pkg-config

-The following packages can come from the system or can be downloaded and built automatically by setting DOWNLOAD_DEPS to true; see the build example for how to do this.
+The following packages can come from the system or can be downloaded and built automatically by setting DOWNLOAD_MISSING to true; see the build example for how to do this.

   Boost: 1.66.0 or newer